ilabcode/pyhgf/docs/source/notebooks/Exercise_1_Using_the_HGF.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 We have simulated above a simple GRW.
-At each time point, this process is fully described by the probability distribution and the sufficients statistics of this probability distribution (the mean and the variance).
-Using these values, we can also derive expected values (uising the current mean) and expected precision (using the current variance).
+At each time point, this process is fully described by the probability distribution and the sufficient statistics of this probability distribution (the mean and the variance).
+Using these values, we can also derive expected values (using the current mean) and expected precision (using the current variance).

 The HGF hierarchically generalize this process by making the parameters of a stochastic process depend on another GRW at a different level.
-In [PyHGF](https://github.com/ilabcode/pyhgf) we use a *nodalized* version of this framework {cite:p}`weber:2023`, and consider that each stochastic process is a node in a network, connected with other node through probabilistic dependencies: **value coupling** (targetting the value $\mu$ of the child node) or **volatility coupling** (targetting the volatility $\sigma^2$ of the child node).
+In [PyHGF](https://github.com/ilabcode/pyhgf) we use a *nodalized* version of this framework {cite:p}`weber:2023`, and consider that each stochastic process is a node in a network, connected with other nodes through probabilistic dependencies: **value coupling** (targetting the value $\mu$ of the child node) or **volatility coupling** (targetting the volatility $\sigma^2$ of the child node).

-Let's consider for example a network consitued of two nodes $x_1$ and $x_2$, as it is found in the continuous HGF {cite:p}`2014:mathys`.
+Let's consider for example a network constituted of two nodes $x_1$ and $x_2$, as it is found in the continuous HGF {cite:p}`2014:mathys`.
 The node $x_1$ is performing a GRW as previously described.
-We can add a dependency on the mean of the distribution (**value coupling**) by assuming that $x_1$ inherit this value directly from $x_2$, instead of using its own previous value.
+We can add a dependency on the mean of the distribution (**value coupling**) by assuming that $x_1$ inherits this value directly from $x_2$, instead of using its own previous value.
 Mathematically, this would write:

 $$
 x_2^{(k)} \sim \mathcal{N}(x_2^{(k-1)}, \, \sigma_2^2) \\
 x_1^{(k)} \sim \mathcal{N}(x_2^{(k)}, \, \sigma_1^2) \\
 $$

-Note that this generative process reads top-down: the node higher in the hierarchy ($x_2$) generates new values and pass them to the child nodes.
+Note that this generative process reads top-down: the node higher in the hierarchy ($x_2$) generates new values and passes them to the child nodes.

 We can also arrange things differently, for example assuming  that $x_1$ runs the GRW as usual, but this time it is paired with $x_2$ via **volatility coupling**.
 This means that for state $x_1$, the mean of the Gaussian random walk on time point $k$ is given by its previous value $x_1^{(k-1)}$, while the step size (or variance) depends on the current value of the higher level state, $x_2^{(k)}$.